Wednesday November 4 at 11 am CET online via Zoom.

 Sara Maia, a researcher on the Horizon 2020 Naturvation project, will present two nature-based solutions tools developed within the project.
 During the webinar, the Urban Nature Navigator will be presented as an assessment tool that aims at providing estimates of how different types of nature-based solutions contribute towards addressing urban sustainability challenges.
-The recently launched Urban Nature Explorer will be presented as well, as a web-based scenario tool where the tool users can interact with different nature-based solutions in a map-based environment and try to tackle several urban challenges.
+A variety of activities for kids is available at trampoline parks all over California.
+The recently launched Urban Nature Explorer will be presented as well, as a web-based scenario tool where the tool users can interact with different nature-based solutions in a map-based environment and try to tackle several urban challenges. justina valentine tits.

 Q. Where can we find the NBS tools catalogue Monserrat presented?

 A. We still finalizing the final version of the catalogue, but if you send me an email to firstname.lastname@example.org I can send you a draft of the catalogue with 70 NBS tools